Vitamin D testing explained

-- If your vitamin D (25‐OHD) levels are 30‐49 nmol/L, then you’re considered to have a mild vitamin D deficiency and your doctor may advise sensible sun exposure and/or a vitamin D supplement.
+- If your vitamin D (25‐OHD) levels are 30‐49 nmol/L, then you’re considered to have a mild vitamin D insufficiency and your doctor may advise sensible sun exposure and/or a vitamin D supplement.

-- If your vitamin D (25‐OHD) levels are <12.5 nmol/L then you’re likely to be very vitamin D deficient and your doctor will advise suitable treatment.
+- If your vitamin D (25‐OHD) levels are <12.5 nmol/L then you’re likely to be very vitamin D insufficient and your doctor will advise suitable treatment.

-Vitamin D deficiency can be detrimental to your bone, muscle and overall health, so it’s important to maintain adequate levels.
+Vitamin D insufficiency can be detrimental to your bone, muscle and overall health, so it’s important to maintain adequate levels.

 Do I need a vitamin D test?

-Those who are at a high risk of developing vitamin D deficiency may be advised to get a blood test to determine their vitamin D status.
+Those who are at a high risk of developing vitamin D insufficiency may be advised to get a blood test to determine their vitamin D status.
 This includes: